raghavendra-jagirdar/sales-performance-analysis/README.md

 ## 📈 Key Insights

-* South America leads in revenue generation
+* Revenue is heavily concentrated in South America, indicating potential dependency on a single region and associated business risk.
-* Peak sales observed in May, lowest in April
+* Sales peak in May while dipping in April, suggesting seasonal demand patterns that can impact inventory and planning.
-* Top products drive both revenue and profit consistently
+* A small group of top-performing products contributes significantly to both revenue and profit, highlighting opportunities for product-focused strategies.
-* High return and cancellation rates indicate improvement areas
+* High return and cancellation rates point to operational inefficiencies, potentially impacting overall profitability and customer satisfaction.

 ## 📷 Dashboard Preview